loop614/amadeus/README.md

-Amadeus API consumer in One day
+Example Django App with Postgres cache and integrations Amadeus API consumer
-- without using the amadeus package

 ## Requirements
 - docker (with compose)